 Why Most People Get Their Nootropic Routine Wrong

-• Empty stomach issues: Some people take supplements first thing in the morning without food.
+Empty stomach issues: Some people take supplements first thing in the morning without food.
 While some ingredients absorb better on an empty stomach, others can cause nausea.
-The Bright Mind formula includes ingredients that are gentle on the stomach, but I still recommend taking it with a light snack.

 Creating an effective nootropic routine isn't complicated, but it requires attention to your individual needs.
-Here's how I help people develop their brain supplement schedule:
+Here’s a simple way to build your own brain supplement schedule:

 Step 1: Track Your Natural Energy Patterns